Contact Us for a Free Consultation 818-781-1570

 Posted by Inna Gorin | Nov 16, 2022

-In 2018, for the first time, a lawsuit about the connection between RoundUp and cancer went to trial.
-While the research on the causal link between RoundUp and cancer continues, more governments and nonprofits are labeling the chemical as a probable cause of cancer.
+In 2018, a lawsuit about the connection between Roundup and cancer went to trial for the first time.
+While the research on the causal link between Roundup and cancer continues, more governments and nonprofits are labeling the chemical as a probable cause of cancer.

 What is Glyphosate?

-The extent to which glyphosate and RoundUp, in general, are a danger remains open to debate.
+The extent to which glyphosate and Roundup, in general, are a danger remains open to debate.
 One of the difficulties of establishing such causal links is that, in modern life, people are exposed to dozens of chemicals daily.
-Moreover, not everyone exposed to a certain chemical will face a cancer diagnosis or reduced life expectancy.
+Moreover, not everyone exposed to a specific chemical will face a cancer diagnosis or reduced life expectancy.

-Monsanto has since sold the rights to RoundUp to Bayer.
-Bayer, like Monsanto, maintains that the chemical is safe and necessary for agriculture and outdoor maintenance.
+Monsanto has since sold the rights to Roundup to Bayer, who maintains that the chemical is safe and necessary for agriculture and outdoor maintenance.

 Johnson v.
 Monsanto